 Should I Become a Dentist?

-Dentists diagnose and treat conditions affecting the mouth, teeth and gums.
-In addition to performing extractions, root canals and tooth replacements, dentists provide preventive care and oral hygiene advice.
+Dentists diagnose and treat conditions affecting the mouth, teeth, and gums.
+In addition to performing extractions, root canals, and tooth replacements, dentists provide preventive care and oral hygiene advice.
 Dentists typically use anesthetics to help patients minimize pain during procedures.
 They also perform and examine x-rays of the mouth.
-These professionals may practice general dentistry or work in specialized area.
+These professionals may practice general dentistry or work in a specialized area.
 Some dentists work weekend or evening hours to accommodate their patients' schedules.

 |Degree Level||Professional or doctoral degree|